Dead shark washed up near the Paseo in Palma with onlookers and emergency personnel in the background

 A dead shark in the bay is more than a macabre photo for a phone.
 It is an indicator: conflicts over use of the coast must be addressed in a multidisciplinary way.
 Rescuers, authorities, researchers and the public belong together.
 The sounds at the harbor — engines at sunset, captains' whistles, the clink of chains — are a reminder: leisure, commercial traffic and nature converge in a small space.

 If the authorities now draw conclusions, record data systematically and implement the proposed measures, the find at the Paseo could become a turning point.
 More knowledge about our seas, better emergency plans and fewer wild speculations at the waterline would be a real gain for Mallorca.
-Until then: keep your distance, call 112 and remember that our curiosity can delay rescue actions — with real consequences for animals and responders.
+Until then: keep your distance, Spain's 112 emergency service and remember that our curiosity can delay rescue actions — with real consequences for animals and responders.

 The neighborhood around Portixol will not forget that evening soon.
 Nor will the seagulls.